mitjafelicijan/mitjafelicijan.com/_posts/2023-11-05-elitist-attitudes-are-sapping-the-fun-from-programming.md

 this, you already failed in my opinion.

 Oh, you are not using this “insert here” algorithm?
 Such a pleb.
-Don't you know about O(2) complexity?
+Don't you know about O(N) complexity?
 OMG, such a noob.
 He doesn't know.
 Uneducated pleb.
 2017 called, and they want their stack back.

 Yes, there is a place for all of those things.
 But not everything needs to be